Agrael1/Wisdom/README.md

 Available targets are:

-- `wis::wisdom | wis::wisdom-headers` - functional library
+- `wis::wisdom | wis::wisdom-headers | wis::wisdom-shared` - functional library
-- `wis::platform | wis::wisdom-platform-headers` - platform specific extensions (Surface)
+- `wis::platform | wis::wisdom-platform-headers | wis::wisdom-platform-shared` - platform specific extensions (Surface)

 There is also Conan package available for consumption, it can't be loaded to Conan Center yet, but you can add it manually by downloading the repo and executing `conan create .` command in the root of the repository.